-The EITI requires that the multi-stakeholder group ensures that the reporting process comprehensively addresses the role of SOEs, including material payments to SOEs from oil, gas and mining companies, and transfers between SOEs and other government agencies.14 Where SOEs operate alone, they are subject to the same reporting requirements as private companies.
+The EITI requires that the multi-stakeholder group ensures that the reporting process comprehensively addresses the role of SOEs, including material payments to SOEs from oil, gas and mining companies, and transfers between SOEs and other government agencies.43 Where SOEs operate alone, they are subject to the same reporting requirements as private companies.

-Where the state sells its share of production or collects other material revenues in-kind, the government, including state-owned enterprises, are required to disclose the volumes received and sold, and revenues received relating to that production and to publish data disaggregated by individual buying company (Requirement 4.2).15 Requirement 4.2 states that "published data must be disaggregated by individual buying company and to levels commensurate with the reporting of other payments and revenue streams (4.7)."
+Where the state sells its share of production or collects other material revenues in-kind, the government, including state-owned enterprises, are required to disclose the volumes received and sold, and revenues received relating to that production and to publish data disaggregated by individual buying company (Requirement 4.2).44 Requirement 4.2 states that "published data must be disaggregated by individual buying company and to levels commensurate with the reporting of other payments and revenue streams (4.7)."
 Payments and other disclosures related to the sale of the state's share of production or other revenues collected in kind must therefore also be disaggregated by sales contract or agreement (i.e. the legal agreements that give rise to payments made by buying companies).
 In practice, with a long-term sales contract (i.e. over multiple years), implementing countries should disclose the volume of the commodity sold and any payments received in relation to that contract.
-Where there are multiple contracts (e.g.
+Where there are multiple contracts (e.g. different sales contracts related to different grades of oil from different fields), this information would need to be disaggregated.
+The MSG is also expected to consider whether to break down the information further by individual sale, type of product and price, in consultation with buying companies.